Karl Allmenröder dissertation

 1: There were bullet holes in some of the wreck parts that were found on the site of the crash.
 This was at first denied when I asked about it.
 But when I pointed out that there are several persons that can swear an oath that this was the case, then they confessed that it was true.

 2: What unknown airplane was it that flew over the crash site?
 I have not been able to get any answer to this.
-One witness stated that he heard shooting just before the plane passed over the place where he lived then.
+One witness stated that he heard shooting just before the plane passed over the place where he lived by then.

-3: Why did they want to give the radio operator on board the blame, this because of insufficient routine?
+3: Why did they want to give the radio operator on board the blame, because of insufficient routine?

 4: Why was I told from a certain direction: Stop searching in old stuff?

 Yes, there exists some strangeness regarding the crashed airplane: NWK, registration number NC 18618.

 There is material about the crashed airplane that would be enough for an entire book, but I have here told some of the most important parts.